 - Walk the talk!
 Modelling appropriate responses is the most effective way to teach your children.

-- Give affirmation for what they are doing right, and for who they are.
+- Give affirmation and praise for what they are doing right, and for who they are.

 - Be consistent, but within reason.
 Make sure your child knows that when you say something, you mean it and will follow through.
 However it is important to allow room for negotiation or flexibility.
 If you are bending a rule, make sure you can explain to your child why.
 For example, if you have a rule that your child does the dishes, but they are really tired from a family outing and have a test the following day, by all means let them go to bed and do the dishes for them – but tell them why!
 This is different to the inconsistency where one day they are allowed to jump on the couch, but the next they get yelled at.